thaiguer/SurfRater/README.md

 ## 🛠 Plan on Long Run

-- - Add a .NetMaui frontend (Android/iOS/Windows)
+- Add a .NetMaui frontend (Android/iOS/Windows)
+- Release it on google playstore and apple store
 - User authentication and profiles
+- Make a ton of money from it and help ocean wild life from it